Breuil-Cervinia: Speed skiing

 Zeno Colò set a record of 159.291 km/h here in 1947 that stood for 13 years, using normal skis and skiing without a helmet.
 Even Steve McKinney, the first person to break 200 km/h on skis, ran speed skiing competitions in Breuil-Cervinia.

 In 2005, the Speed Skiing World Championships were held in Breuil-Cervinia.

 Ski touring

-Ski touring in Breuil-Cervinia is a real symbol.
-Before the ski lifts were built, the ski fields were invaded by ski tourers starting from Breuil-Cervinia, arriving at Plan Maison and, for the most experienced and daring, reaching Plateau Rosa, before descending back into the valley.
+Ski touring in Breuil-Cervinia began before ski lifts were built.
+Ski tourers started from Breuil-Cervinia, traveled to Plan Maison, and reached Plateau Rosa before descending into the valley.

 Breuil-Cervinia, together with Gressoney-La-Trinité, hosts one of the oldest and most historic ski touring competitions: the Mezzalama Trophy.

+Golf

+Cervinia is home to the Cervino Golf Club, which is among the highest golf courses in Europe.

 Events

 Since 1998, Breuil-Cervinia hosts the Cervino CineMountain, a film festival focusing on mountain, adventure, exploring and nature documentaries.
 Cervino CineMountain is a member of the International Alliance for Mountain Film and awards the Oscar for the best mountain film from the various mountain film festivals that are members of the Alliance.
 The Cervino CineMountain also awards Grand Prizes, prizes for feature, medium and short films and for animated films.

 Since 2019, in the month of July, Breuil-Cervinia hosts La Settimana del Cervino, an event that encourages contact with nature, environmental sustainability and respect for the mountain environment with a series of cultural meetings between people from the entertainment industry, athletes, experts on the subject of mountains and nature, as well as evening shows, concerts and walks aimed at raising awareness of the aforementioned subjects around the village of Breuil-Cervinia.